GandhiCloudLab/ibm-api-connect/01-install-in-aks/readme.md

 ### 3.6.
 Install ingress-ca Issuer to be used by cert-manager

-1. Take the file  [ingress-issuer-v1.yaml](./files/ingress-issuer-v1.yaml) in this repo.
-Download this.
+1. Download the file  [ingress-issuer-v1.yaml](./files/ingress-issuer-v1.yaml) from this repo.

 2. Run the following command to deploy the same